 Sankaran, who came to the U.S. in 2002 to pursue graduate studies, is now the founder of Ketos, a 5-year-old startup in Milpitas, California, that provides real-time intelligence on water usage and safety — and aims to prevent water crises like the one a few years back in Flint, Michigan.

-The venture has raised about $15 million and now counts the Southern Nevada Water Authority and Las Vegas Valley Water District among its clients.
+The venture raised about $15 million by 2019 and now counts the Southern Nevada Water Authority and Las Vegas Valley Water District among its clients.

 Especially in the U.S., “we take water for granted,” Sankaran says.
 Many people are unaware of research that has found that over 170 million Americans are exposed to radioactive elements and carcinogens in their drinking water.
 “And I don’t think people realize, if we don’t take care of such a very precious resource like water, we are not going to leave much for the generations ahead.”